CrsiX/GNUnet-NSE-P2P/README.md

 ## Installation

+Install Python3 for your operating system.

-Acquire the latest PIP distribution for your operating system.
+Now acquire the latest PIP distribution for your operating system.
 Now install all python package dependencies for voidphone_pytest by executing

     `pip install -r requirements.txt`